Public Transport Authority (Western Australia): SmartRider

-The Public Transport Authority and Transperth introduced a smartcard, SmartRider, to replace MultiRiders from January 2007.
-This can be used on Transperth, TransAlbany, TransBunbury, TransBusselton, TransGeraldton and TransGoldfields services.
+The Public Transport Authority introduced a smartcard for public transport fares, SmartRider, to replace MultiRiders from January 2007.

+The card can be used on Transperth, TransAlbany, TransBunbury, TransBusselton, TransGeraldton, TransEsperance, TransHedland, TransKarratha and TransGoldfields services.

 Chief Executive Officers

 The head of the Public Transport Authority is the Chief Executive Officer.
 From 2010, the PTA CEO position has been held by the Director General - Transport.